meilisearch/documentation/tutorials/howtos/quickstart.md

 ```

 ::: warning
-If you get a `missing primary key` error, see detailed information about the primary key [here](/guides/main_concepts/documents.md#primary-key).
+If you get a `Could not infer a primary key` error, see detailed information about the primary key [here](/guides/main_concepts/documents.md#primary-key).
 :::

 ### Search for Documents